Fuegians: European contact

 When Chileans and Argentines of European descent studied, invaded and settled on the islands in the mid-19th century, they brought with them diseases such as measles and smallpox for which the Fuegians had no immunity.
 The Fuegian population was devastated by the diseases, and their numbers were reduced from several thousand in the 19th century to hundreds in the 20th century.
 In 1876 a serious smallpox epidemic decimated the Fuegians.
 Between 1881 and 1883 the Yahgan population dropped from perhaps 3,000 to only 1,000 due to measles and smallpox.

-As early as 1878 Europeans in Punta Arenas seeking additional sheep pastures negotiated to acquire large tracts of land on Isla Grande de Tierra del Fuego from the Chilean government just prior to Argentina and Chile's sovereignty here.
+As early as 1878 Europeans in Punta Arenas seeking additional sheep pastures negotiated to acquire large tracts of land on Isla Grande de Tierra del Fuego from the Chilean government just prior to Argentina's and Chile's sovereignty there.

-By 1876, Christian missionaries claimed to have converted the entire Yamana people.
+By 1876, Christian missionaries claimed to have converted the entire Yahgan people.

-On May 11, 1830 several Fuegians (Alacaluf) were transported to England by the schooner Allen Gardiner, presented to the court, and resided there for a number of years before three were returned.
+On May 11, 1830 four Yahgan were trafficked to England by the schooner Allen Gardiner, presented to the court, and imprisoned there for a number of years before three were allowed to return, including Fuegia Basket and Jemmy Button.
+The fourth died of smallpox.

 The United States Exploring Expedition came in contact with the Fuegians in 1839.
 One member of the expedition called the Fuegians the "greatest mimics I ever saw."